 POLICY TITLE: Carnegie Mellon University Student Immunization Policy

-ACCOUNTABLE DEPARTMENT/UNIT: Questions on policy content should be directed to Student Health Services, 8-2157.
+ACCOUNTABLE DEPARTMENT/UNIT:† Office of the Vice President for Campus Affairs.† Questions on policy content should be directed to Student Health Services, ext.
+8-2157.

 Request for Waiver

-∑ A student may request a waiver from any vaccination for medical reasons or if vaccination conflicts with personal or religious beliefs.† Application for waiver is to be made in writing to Student Health Services prior to the first day of classes in his/her first semester of attendance at the university.† In the case of an outbreak of a contagious disease on campus for which the student has not been immunized, the university reserves the right to ask the student to leave campus until the outbreak is over.
+∑ A student may request a waiver from any vaccination for medical reasons or if vaccination conflicts with personal or religious beliefs by contacting UHS.† If an outbreak of contagious disease occurs, the university reserves the right to ask students who have not been vaccinated against that disease to leave campus until the outbreak is over.

 Penalty for Noncompliance

-Questions should be directed to Student Health Services, 8-2157.
+Related references and resources can be found on the UHS website.
+Questions should be directed to University Health Services, ext.
+8-2157.

-The university complies with OSHA regulations regarding occupational exposure to blood-borne pathogens.† Questions regarding these regulations should be directed to Environmental Health & Safety, 8-8182.
+The university complies with OSHA regulations regarding occupational exposure to blood-borne pathogens.† Questions regarding these regulations should be directed to Environmental Health and Safety, 8-8182.